Share This

 Capaneus; trout for factitious bait:

-If you really want an earful and peak poetic inspiration to last for years, get "In Their Own Voices" and hear Ol Ez say it himself.
+If you really want an earful and peak poetic inspiration to last for years, get “In Their Own Voices” and hear Ol Ez say it himself.
 He rocks!
 He booms!
-He rolls his r's!
-He's really pissed!
+He rolls his r’s!
+He’s really pissed!
 Plus you get to hear about a hundred other great poets do their big big thing.
-It was way cool hearing Whitman. http://outyourbackdoor.com/article.php?id=523
+It was way cool hearing Whitman. outyourbackdoor.com/article.php?id=523